stnuessl/tq/README.md

 rearranging stuff which is really annoying.
 Also, I prefer watching twitch using [livestreamer](https://livestreamer.readthedocs.org/en/latest/) and [vlc](http://www.videolan.org/vlc/).
-I wanted a tool which lets me track my prefered streams without using the website and an twitch account and therefore created tq.
+I wanted a tool which lets me track my prefered streams without using the website and a twitch account and therefore created tq.

 ## Installation

-This section describes how to install tq on your machine.
-However, I use for my day to day tasks Arch Linux which is why you could run into trouble using a different GNU/Linux distribution.
+This section describes how to compile and install tq on a few selected Linux distributions.

 ### Dependencies